aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-SEP/ts/README.md

       };
     ```

-    ---

-    **Note:** The next two steps are for allowing SSH access to your render farm and are optional.
-You may skip these if you do not need SSH access into your render farm.

-    ---
-5. Create an EC2 key pair to give you SSH access to the render farm:

-    ```
-    aws ec2 create-key-pair --key-name <key-name>
-    ```
-6. Change the value of the `keyPairName` variable in `bin/config.ts` to your value for `<key-name>` in the previous step:

-    **Note:** Save the value of the `"KeyMaterial"` field as a file in a secure location.
-This is your private key that you can use to SSH into the render farm.

-    ```ts
-    public readonly keyPairName: string = '<key-name>';
-    ```

-7. Build the `aws-rfdk` package, and then build the sample app.
+5. Build the `aws-rfdk` package, and then build the sample app.
 There is some magic in the way yarn workspaces and lerna packages work that will link the built `aws-rfdk` from the base directory as the dependency to be used in the example's directory:

     ```bash
     # Navigate to the root directory of the RFDK repository (assumes you started in the example's directory)